-Have you ever heard of an electric dog fence?
+Have you ever heard of an electric dog fences?
 The term itself sounds a little off-putting, doesn’t it?
 Hearing this phrase probably makes some people imagine an electrical shock being delivered through an electrified fence, causing harm to a dog when they touch it.
 Thankfully, this isn’t at all what an electric or electronic dog fence is.
 Here is a quick explanation.

 How Electric Dog Fences Work

 So first of all, you have a cable in your yard, circling your property.
 Wherever this cable is laid, this becomes the invisible boundary that the dog won’t be able to cross.
-It is important to know that there is NO electricity running through the dog fence wire.
+It is important to know that there is no electricity running through the dog fence wire.
 Instead, a radio signal travels through the wire.
-This radio signal is emitted by the dog electric fence transmitter, which is the brains of the system.
+This radio signal is emitted by the dog electric fence system, which is the brains of the system.
 The transmitter is placed indoors, or in a weatherproof location.
 A neutral, twisted wire is used to connect the transmitter to the outer boundary loop.
 The third component is a special radio collar, which your dog wears.

 When your dog approaches the boundary you have set with the wire, he or she will hear a beep, letting them know that they should not go any further.
 This beep is followed by what is known as a static correction.
 Logically, you are wondering what this static shock feels like to the dog.
 Here is a comparison you may be able to relate to.
 Run across the carpet in your sock feet, and then touch a doorknob.
 This is a static shock.
 Surprising, but not painful, correct?
 After a week or two of being trained on the underground dog fence, your dog will understand and respect the boundaries you have set.